Skip to main content

 More

 Below you'll find more resources to learn about this work, including two tools containing data that underpin the Marin Regional Forest Health Strategy and FAQs for a quick overview.
-Or for your next outing, take a self-guided walk around Lake Lagunitas, a site where you can see this work in action (available in English and Spanish).
+Or for your next outing, take a self-guided walk around Lake Lagunitas or Rock Spring, two sites where you can see this work in action (available in English and Spanish).